grievans/Project3-CUDA-Path-Tracer/README.md

 *DO NOT* leave the README to the last minute!
 It is a crucial part of the project, and we will not be able to grade you without a good README.

+TODO note sources of gltfs and hdr https://polyhaven.com/a/dam_wall